-Beginning in December 2018, certain Capital One credit card holders will have the option to transfer their rewards miles to 12 airline transfer partners.
+Since December 2018, Capital One credit card holders have had the option to transfer their rewards miles to major airline transfer partners.

 The card issuer’s travel credit cards already have flexible redemption options.